drop8k/docs/server/installation2.md

    - Use `./curseforge` if your terminal is in the working directory.

 ## Downloading Modpacks
-Modpacks are installed in CurseForge-CLI via a direct link to the file ID.
+Modpacks are installed in CurseForge CLI via a direct link to the file ID.

 - Launch the [CurseForge](https://www.curseforge.com/minecraft/modpacks) website for Minecraft modpacks. *You may also receive a direct link to the modpack instead; open or paste this link in your browser.*
 - On the right-side of the page, find and copy the ***Project ID***.